mathspp/mathspp/pages/insider/archive/28.safer-dictionaries-with-typeddict/default.md

 To create a `TypedDict`, you create a class that inherits from `TypedDict`.

-The, you list the keys as class variables with a type hint that indicate the type of the corresponding value.
+Then, you list the keys as class variables with a type hint that indicates the type of the corresponding value.

 For the newsletter issue dictionary, you'd write something like